FAQ: What do I need to add a Matter device to the SmartThings app? Do I need a bridge router device?

 If you have a Samsung galaxy phone, it has some additional matter options that other choices do not have, but nothing particularly important.

 Note: if you are in the United States, you use one of the major Internet providers, and your wifi router is less than four years old, you are probably ready for IPv6 addresses, although you may need to change your router setting.
-But if your Wi-Fi router is older than that, or you do not get your Internet service from one of the major US carriers, you may have more work to do to get ready before using any matter over Wi-Fi devices.
+But if your Wi-Fi router is older than that, or you do not get your Internet service from one of the major US carriers, you may have more work to do to get ready before using any matter devices.

 Google has a test page which will tell you if your network supports IPv6 or not.
 Make sure you visit the page from a device connected to the same Wi-Fi network that your matter devices will use.